playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 This returns a `Future[WSResponse]` where the [Response](api/scala/play/api/libs/ws/WSResponse.html) contains the data returned from the server.

+WSRequest extends [`play.api.libs.ws.WSBodyWritables`](api/scala/play/api/libs/ws/WSBodyWritables.html), which contains type classes for converting body input into a `ByteString`.
+You can create your own type classes if you would like to post, patch or put a custom type into the request.

 ### Request with authentication

 If you need to use HTTP authentication, you can specify it in the builder, using a username, password, and an `AuthScheme`.
 Valid case objects for the AuthScheme are `BASIC`, `DIGEST`, `KERBEROS`, `NTLM`, and `SPNEGO`.